turingcs2005/MEAN_tutorial/client/public/markdown/development_environment/setup.md

 Installing software on your system can be easily accomplished following instructions from an AI assistant such as chatgpt or copilot.

 1. Visual Studio Code (VSC) and plugins
-    - MongoDB for VS Code eliminates the need for a separate GUI application for MongoDB.
+    - MongoDB for VS Code: it serves as a GUI application for MongoDB.
     - Angular Language Services.
-    - GitHub Copilot or a different AI plugin: dramatically boost productivity.
+    - (Optional) :heart: GitHub Copilot or a similar AI plugin.
+An AI plugin is strongly recommended as it will dramatically boost your productivity.
     - (Optional) Markdown Preview Mermaid Support: if you plan to view markdown with mermaid charts.
     - (Optional) Mermaid Markdown Syntax Highlighting: if you plan to code in markdown with mermaid charts.
-    - (Optional) Vim plugin for VSC: The Vim text editor has long been valued for improving coding efficiency.
-With the rise of AI, its advantage has diminished, as AI can handle repetitive and routine code editing far faster than Vim.
-For simple code editing, Vim can still be faster than waiting for AI to process a command.
+    - (Optional) :heart: Vim plugin for VSC that allows you to edit source code faster.
+    - (Optional) :heart: REST Client (for testing APIs)
+    - (Optional) Docker.
+If you plan to deploy apps using Docker containers.
 2. MongoDB
 3. Global npm packages
     - @angular/cli